RCN Televisión

-RCN Televisión, branded as Canal RCN (Radio Cadena Nacional) is a Colombian free-to-air television network.
-It is a Colombian open television channel, belonging to the Ardila Lülle Organization.
-It was founded as a television content production company on March 23, 1967, and found its broadcasts as an independent channel on July 10, 1998.
+RCN Televisión, branded as Canal RCN (Radio Cadena Nacional) is a Colombian free-to-air television network owned by Organización Ardila Lülle.
+It was founded as a television production company on March 23, 1967, and officially launched as an independent channel on July 10, 1998.
 Its main shareholder is Carlos Ardila Lülle.
 It produced Yo soy Betty, la fea, one of the most successful Colombian telenovelas.

 History

 RCN Television was created as a television arm of the RCN Radio network.
-In 1967 RCN Radio took part in the bidding for spaces in the official television network, getting one hour a day which was split into two series: one made in Colombia named El Hogar (The Home) and the American television series Bewitched.
-In 1973 RCN Radio and its subsidiary RCN Television were purchased by Carlos Ardila Lülle, who three years later relaunched RCN as a television production company (or programadora) with several spaces into the official channels' schedule.
+In 1967, RCN Radio took part in the bidding for spaces in the official television network, getting one hour a day which was split into two series: one made in Colombia named El Hogar (The Home) and the American television series Bewitched.
+In 1973, RCN Radio and its subsidiary RCN Television were purchased by Carlos Ardila Lülle, who three years later relaunched RCN as a television production company (or programadora) with several spaces into the official channels' schedule.
 RCN was the first company that broadcast a television program both live and in color, the 1980 Miss Colombia beauty contest; since that year RCN has held the rights to broadcast this event.